yokelly/arm-LP-draft/README.md

 # Build AI Everywhere—From Cloud to Edge

 Welcome to Arm on GitHub.
-Explore open-source projects, tools, and resources that help developers build and optimize across cloud, automotive, mobile, IoT, Windows on Arm, and edge devices.
+Explore open-source projects, tools, and resources that help developers build and optimize thier AI projects across cloud, automotive, mobile, IoT, Windows on Arm, and edge devices.

 ## 🛠 Get Started
 Featured examples, libraries, and toolkits to jumpstart your software development work on Arm: